KohakuBlueleaf/KohakuRAG/docs/wattbot.md

 ### OpenAI Configuration
 - Set `OPENAI_API_KEY` for production runs.
 The scripts automatically choose the OpenAI chat backend when the key is available; otherwise they fall back to a lightweight mock useful for unit tests.
+- **Async/await architecture** — all I/O operations (API calls, embeddings, database) use async for efficient concurrent processing
-- **Rate limit handling is automatic** — the `OpenAIChatModel` class includes intelligent retry logic that:
+- **Rate limit handling is automatic** — the `OpenAIChatModel` class includes:
+  - Semaphore-based concurrency control via `max_concurrent` parameter
-  - Parses server-recommended wait times from error messages
+  - Intelligent retry logic that parses server-recommended wait times
   - Falls back to exponential backoff if no specific delay is provided
   - Prints clear retry messages for monitoring
   - Continues processing without manual intervention